alesanchezr/wordpress-for-developers/README.md

-#Wordpress Bootstraper
+# Wordpress Bootstraper

 This is the sexiest developer bootstraping theme for WordPress CMS, it is the perfect starting theme and it has all you need to start coding right away, here are some of the perks:
-- Using the _tk parent theme (one of the most recomended base themes).
+- Extend the [_tk parent theme](https://github.com/Themekraft/_tk) (one of the most recomended base themes).
-- Using composer as package manager for everything (including plugins).
+- Using [Composer](https://wpackagist.org/) as package manager for everything (including plugins).
-- Using the command line to install and manage wordpress (WP-CLI).
+- Using the command line to install and manage wordpress ([WP-CLI](http://wp-cli.org/)).
 - The perfect .gitignore to only upload the minimum files.
-- Laravel Eloquent ORM for any database operation.
+- Laravel Eloquent ORM [Eloquent ORM](https://github.com/tareq1988/wp-eloquent) for any database operation.
 - A few plugins already suggested on composer.json based on my experience.

-##Installing Wordpress
+## Installing Wordpress

 0) Clone this repository and then change the remote to your own repository
 > git clone git@github.com:alesanchezr/wordpress-for-developers.git